mtumilowicz/java12-nio-non-blocking-selector-server-workshop/README.md

     guarantee that the bytes sent will arrive in the same order but make no promises about maintaining groupings.
 A sender may write 20 bytes to a socket, and the receiver gets only 3 of those bytes when invoking read( ).
 The remaining 17 bytes may still be in transit.
-* Selectors provide the ability to do readiness selection, which enables multiplexed I/O
+# Selectors provide the ability to do readiness selection, which enables multiplexed I/O
 * Imagine a bank with three drive-through lanes.
 In the traditional (nonselector) scenario, imagine that each drive-through lane has a pneumatic tube that runs to its own teller station inside the bank, and each station is walled off from the others.
 This means that each tube (channel) requires a dedicated teller (worker thread).
 This approach doesn't scale well and is wasteful.
 For each new tube (channel) added, a new teller is required, along with associated overhead such as tables, chairs, paper clips (memory, CPU cycles, context switching), etc. And when things are slow, these resources (which have associated costs) tend to sit idle.
 * Now imagine a different scenario in which each pneumatic tube (channel) is connected to a single teller station inside the bank.
 The station has three slots where the carriers (data buffers) arrive, each with an indicator (selection key) that lights up when the carrier is in the slot.
 Also imagine that the teller (worker thread) has a sick cat and spends as much time as possible reading Do It Yourself Taxidermy.
 1 At the end of each paragraph, the teller glances up at the indicator lights (invokes select( )) to determine if any of the channels are ready (readiness selection).
 The teller (worker thread) can perform another task while the drive-through lanes (channels) are idle yet still respond to them in a timely manner when they require attention.
 * it illustrates the paradigm of quickly checking to see if attention is required by any of a set of resources, without being forced to wait if something isn't ready to go.
 This ability to check and continue is key to scalability.
 A single thread can monitor large numbers of channels with readiness selection.
 The Selector and related classes provide the APIs to do readiness selection on channels
 *  You register one or
   more previously created selectable channels with a selector object.
 A key that represents the relationship between one channel and one selector is returned.
 Selection keys remember what you are interested in for each channel.
 They also track the operations of interest that their channel is currently ready to perform.
 When you invoke select( ) on a selector object, the associated keys are updated by checking all the channels registered with that selector.
 You can obtain a set of the keys whose channels were found to be ready at that point.
 By iterating over these keys, you can service each channel that has become ready since the last time you invoked select( ).
 * At the most fundamental level, selectors provide the capability to ask a channel if it's ready to perform an I/O operation of interest to you.
 For example, a SocketChannel object could be asked if it has any bytes ready to read, or we may want to know if a ServerSocketChannel has any incoming connections ready to accept.
 * Selectors provide this service when used in conjunction with SelectableChannel objects, but there's more to the story than that.
 The real power of readiness selection is that a potentially large number of channels can be checked for readiness simultaneously.
 The caller can easily determine which of several channels are ready to go
 * traditional Java solution to monitoring multiple sockets has been to create a thread for each and allow the thread to block in a read( ) until data is available.
 This effectively makes each blocked thread a socket monitor and the JVM's thread scheduler becomes the notification mechanism
 * True readiness selection must be done by the operating system.
 One of the most important functions performed by an operating system is to handle I/O requests and notify processes when their data is ready.
 So it only makes sense to delegate this function down to the operating system.
 The Selector class provides the abstraction by which Java code can request readiness selection service from the underlying operating system in a portable way.
 * Selector
   The Selector class manages information about a set of registered channels and their readiness states.
 Channels are registered with selectors, and a selector can be asked to update the readiness states of the channels currently registered with it.
 When doing so, the invoking thread can optionally indicate that it would prefer to be suspended until one of the registered channels is ready.
 * SelectionKey
   A SelectionKey encapsulates the registration relationship between a specific channel and a specific selector.
 A SelectionKey object is returned from SelectableChannel.register( ) and serves as a token representing the registration.
   SelectionKey objects contain two bit sets (encoded as integers) indicating which channel operations the registrant has an interest in and which operations the channel is ready to perform.
 * Although the register( ) method is defined on the SelectableChannel class, channels are registered with selectors, not the other way around.
 A selector maintains a set of channels to monitor.
 A given channel can be registered with more than one selector and has no idea which Selector objects it's currently registered with.
 The choice to put the register( ) method in SelectableChannel rather than in Selector was somewhat arbitrary.
 It returns a SelectionKey object that encapsulates a relationship between the two objects.
 The important thing is to remember that the Selector object controls the selection process for the channels registered with it.
 * Selectors are the managing objects, not the selectable channel objects.
   The Selector object performs readiness selection of channels registered with it and manages selection keys.
 * Selectors are not
   primary I/O objects like channels or streams: data never passes through them
 * ops - This is a bit
         mask that represents the I/O operations that the selector should test for when checking the readiness of that channel
-* SelectionKey
+# SelectionKey
 * a key represents the registration of a particular channel object with a particular selector object.
 You can see that relationship reflected in the first two methods above.
 The channel( ) method returns the SelectableChannel object associated with the key, and selector( ) returns the associated Selector object
 * A SelectionKey object contains two sets encoded as integer bit masks: one for those operations of interest to the channel/selector combination (the interest set) and one representing operations the channel is currently ready to perform (the ready set).
 *  there are currently four channel operations that can be tested for readiness.
     * isReadable( ),
       isWritable( ), isConnectable( ), and isAcceptable( )
 * The ready set contained by a SelectionKey object is as of the time the selector last checked the states of the registered channels.
 The readiness of individual channels could have changed in the meantime.
 * Each Selector object maintains three sets of keys:
   Registered key set